adammurdoch/gradle-launcher-mocks/README.md

 ## Gradle Launcher experiments

 This repo contains several mock-ups of a Gradle launcher.
-The goal is to investigate the performance improvements we might expect by reimplementing the Gradle launcher in a different language or repackaging using `jlink`.
+The goal is to investigate the performance improvements we might expect by reimplementing the Gradle launcher in a different language or repackaging as a native executable.

 The following clients are included: